The iBasso DX120 is a brand new mid-fi pocket-friendly reference DAP featuring a touchscreen and balanced output features. It is priced at $399.

 Inputs & Outputs

 The inputs and outputs on the DX120 are really good and cover most needs.
 The only thing that seems to be missing is an optical output but given it has a coaxial option that concern may well be rather moot.
-The DX120 has also switched to USB-C and dumped the older micro-USB to bring it in-line with the DX150 and DX200.
+The DX120 has also switched to USB-C and dumped the older micro-USB to bring it in line with the DX150 and DX200.

 The USB-C port functionality includes quick charging and USB-DAC functionality.
 You also get 2 slots and not just 1 for memory cards which is a return to the excellent DX80 expandability options.

-On the base of the DX120, you have 3 analog outputs including a dedicated (not shared) line-out operating at 1.8V, and a set of single-ended 3.5mm and a 2.5mm balanced jack sockets.
+On the base of the DX120, you have 3 analog outputs including a dedicated (not shared) line-out operating at 1.8V, and a set of single-ended 3.5mm, and 2.5mm balanced jack sockets.
 No room sadly for 4.4mm on this device though the size of the 4.4mm socket might have made the design unrealistic.

-Yup, it is the return of dual slots last seen on the DX90 and DX80 and something which I am a big fan off.
+Yup, it is the return of dual slots last seen on the DX90 and DX80 and something which I am a big fan of.
 This makes sense given there is no onboard memory on the DX120.
 Since the focus is on this being a pure music player the need to give it as much room as possible to handle large files or large media libraries is logical.

 So far 128GB cards have posed no issues for me and these are the crappy low-speed cheap stuff off AliExpress so that is a positive sign.
 Faster legit Sansdisk 64GB cards with DSD, FLAC, and MP3 loaded without any problems.
 I am told by iBasso there is no 20000 file limit on the DX120 Mango library manager either so the sky is the limit.